akshitagupta15june/Face-X/Recognition-using-IOT/readme.md

 That doesn’t mean your smart speaker will discuss the key points of last night’s big game with you.
 But your connected refrigerator may send you an alert on your smartphone that you’re low on eggs and milk because it knows you’re near a supermarket.

-## What are the benefits of the IoT?
+## 5.What are the benefits of the IoT?

 The Internet of Things is designed to make our lives more convenient.
 Here are a few examples: